RuiminGao/RuiminGao.github.io/_pages/about.md

 My name is Ruimin Gao.
 I am a recent graduate from the [University of Michigan](https://umich.edu/).
 I studied [Computer Science](https://lsa.umich.edu/lsa/academics/majors-minors/computer-science-major.html) and [Biopsychology, Cognition, and Neuroscience](https://lsa.umich.edu/lsa/academics/majors-minors/biopsychology-cognition-and-neuroscience-major.html).
 When I was at Michigan, I was honored to be directly mentored faculties at the Department of Psychology, Department of Linguistics, and the College of Engineering.

-I am joining the [Language, Intelligence & Thought Lab](https://www.language-intelligence-thought.net/) as a research technician starting in August 2024.
+I am currently a research tech / lab manager at the [Language, Intelligence & Thought Lab](https://www.language-intelligence-thought.net/).
+I am looking for PhD oppotunities starting in Fall 2026!

 I am interested in studying AI 🤖 and the human mind 🧠.